Minister booed as Oughterard rejects direct provision centre

 Cllr Tom Welby chaired the meeting on behalf of an ad hoc Facebook group which is campaigning to stop any plans to accommodate asylum seekers in the town.

-Many of the speakers accused the Government of ignoring rural towns like theirs which had only one doctor for a population of 1,600, full to capacity schools, an intercom instead of a Garda Station and a social housing waiting list with no sign of any new schemes being built.
+Many of the speakers accused the Government of ignoring rural towns such as theirs which had only one doctor for a population of 1,600, full to capacity schools, an intercom instead of a Garda station and a social housing waiting list with no sign of any new schemes being built.

-One of the main organisers of the meeting, Patrick Curran, said time and again in the course of the night that if the politicians wouldn’t stop the centre, the people would.
+One of the main organisers of the meeting, Patrick Curran, said time and again in the course of the night that if the politicians would not stop the centre, the people would.

 Businessman Rory Clancy said the town had started to rejuvenate in the past few years and that they needed support from the Government to continue that work.